qtcad.device.quantum module

 class qtcad.device.quantum.MbState(bas_set, coeff, energy)

-Many-body state defined in the N-Fock space, with a definite number
+Many-body state defined in the \(N\)-particle Fock space.

-• coeff (1d complex array) – coefficients on the basis set to define the many-body state.
+• coeff (1d complex array) – Coefficients on the many-body basis set to define the many-body state.

 class qtcad.device.quantum.Subspace(ham_hop, coulomb_mat, N, n_degen)

-eigen-subspace of a given many-body Hamiltonian with a definite number of particles.
+Eigen-subspace of a given many-body Hamiltonian with a definite number of particles \(N\).

 __init__(ham_hop, coulomb_mat, N, n_degen)